karlcc/pyrisk/README.md

 During calculation, assume:
 * the position sizing can be more 100% of account, maximum is 400%,
 * 0 interest rate,
-* buy with fixed percentage position sizing every trades r everydays,
+* buy with fixed percentage position sizing every trades everydays,
 * commission omit

 ## Debug related commands